 Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 This is where the appraiser uses information on local construction costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
 This estimate commonly sets the upper limit on what a property would sell for.
 It's also the least used predictor of value.

 Appraisers get to know the neighborhoods in which they appraise.
 They thoroughly understand the value of particular features to the people of that area.
 Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the subject in question.
 Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to associating a value with features of homes in Wellington and Larimer, Accurate Valuation LLC is second to none.
-This approach to value is most often awarded the most weight when an appraisal is for a home purchase.
+An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to knowing the true worth of features of homes in Wellington and Larimer, Accurate Valuation LLC is your local authority.
+This approach to value is most often given the most consideration when an appraisal is for a real estate purchase.